PaloAltoNetworks/Prisma-Enhanced-Remediation/AWS/docs/setup.md

 We built this package as a starting point for our customers in building their custom auto-remediation solutions.
 Feel free to examine any of the out-of-the-box runbooks and use them as examples to guide you in building the perfect auto-remediation solution that fits your needs.

+To better understand the how the Lambda package parses alerts from Prisma Cloud, check out the [AWS Lambda remediation overview](../README.md) for a detailed breakdown and explanation.
+This resource also includes info on how to start creating your own custom runbooks.

 If you build any runbooks that you think may help the rest of the community, feel free to make a pull request!
 This project is intentionally open-source as we want this to be community-driven.
 Please see our [CONTRIBUTING.md](../../CONTRIBUTING.md) document for more details on how to contribute.